Everything you need to know about Ruhezeit in Germany

 As the population density in Germany grew (currently at nearly 84 million), so too did the noise, especially considering that most people lived in multiple housing units.
 Based on that and Germany’s love for abiding by the law, noise regulations became a legitimate legal matter.
 Germans prioritise a healthy work-life balance, so Ruhezeit ensures that Sundays are truly a day of relaxation.

-The commonly agreed upon Ruhezeit time period is from 10pm and 6 or 7am on weekdays and the entire day on Sundays, although there can be some exceptions in different cities or if your landlord imposes other rules as well.
+The commonly agreed upon quiet hours in Germany (Ruhezeit time period) are from 10pm and 6 or 7am on weekdays and the entire day on Sundays, although there can be some exceptions in different cities or if your landlord imposes other rules as well.
 Ruhezeit also applies to all public holidays for the entire day.
 In some cities or states, there are further restrictions for lunchtime too, though that has become less common nowadays.

 The general rule of thumb is that you can make noise up to normal room volume (up to 50 decibels), but anything beyond that is illegal.